Cignoraptor-ita/cignotrack/README.md

 Cignotrack have this features:

-- Read whois database
+- Read whois database and IP informations
-- Extract and analyze the metadata of the images and pdf documents
+- Extract and analyze the metadata of images and pdf documents
-- Extract emails and words of interest about the organization
+- Extract organization and related emails - analyze words of interest about the organization
 - Social media tracking with custom words of interest
 - Search for default password and sensitive files.